awyner/custom-tools/README.md

-Repository for custom cybersecurity or general linux tools I make along the way.
+Repository for custom tools or scripts I make along the way.